Medically reviewed by a licensed healthcare professional. Last updated March 2026.

 Gallbladder Problems

 Rapid weight loss from any cause can increase the risk of gallstones.
-In the STEP trials (studying the related drug Wegovy), cholelithiasis was reported at higher rates in the semaglutide group versus placebo [4].
+In the STEP 1 trial (studying the related drug Wegovy), cholelithiasis was reported in 2.6% of the semaglutide group versus 1.2% in the placebo group [4].
 Symptoms include sudden, intense pain in the upper right abdomen, especially after fatty meals.

 Kidney Problems